List of aerial victories claimed by Herbert Ihlefeld: List of aerial victories claimed

 According to US historian David T. Zabecki, Ihlefeld was credited with 123 World War II aerial victories.
-Spick lists him with 130 aerial victories, including seven claims in Spain, claimed in over 1,000 combat missions.
+Spick lists him with 130 aerial victories, including seven claims in Spain, claimed in over 1,000 combat missions and a mission-to-claim ratio of 7.69.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found documentation for 122 aerial victory claims, plus five further unconfirmed claims.
 This number includes nine claims during the Spanish Civil War, 48 on the Western Front, including three four-engined bombers, and 65 on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 05 Ost S/ET-1".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.